 Andrea E. Bertone

-Director since 2019

-Age 61

-- Audit

-- Executive

-- Health, Safety, Security & Environmental (Chair)
+Age 62 | Director since 2019 | Independent Committees: Audit, Executive and Health, Safety, Security & Environmental (Chair)

-Andrea E. Bertone served from 2009 until her retirement in 2016 as President of Duke Energy International, LLC ("Duke Energy"), a subsidiary of Duke Energy Corporation that until December 2016 owned, operated and managed power generation facilities in Central and South America.
+Andrea E. Bertone served from 2009 until her retirement in 2016 as President of Duke Energy International, LLC ("Duke Energy"), a subsidiary of Duke Energy Corporation that owned, operated and managed power generation facilities in Central and South America.
 Ms. Bertone also served as a director of Duke Energy International Geração Paranapanema S.A. from 2008 until 2016.
 She brings her extensive energy sector leadership experience to bear in her role on our Board, particularly as it relates to strategic planning in the energy space, risk management and health, safety and environmental issues - including ESG - facing the Company.
 Prior to her role as President of Duke Energy, she served as Associate General Counsel of Duke Energy from 2003 to 2009 and as Assistant General Counsel, Duke Energy Trading/Marketing and Duke Energy Merchants from 2001 to 2002.
 From 1984 to 2000, Ms. Bertone served in various legal roles in both South America and the United States.
 Ms. Bertone's legal background in the energy field allows her to offer unique insights to the Board on issues relating to regulatory and legal risk.

-Ms. Bertone also served as a director of Yamana Gold Inc. from 2017 to 2020.
-Other directorships include DMC Global Inc., Amcor plc and Waste Connections, Inc.
+Ms. Bertone also served as a director of Yamana Gold Inc. from 2017 to 2020 and DMC Global Inc. from 2019 to 2023.
+Other directorships include Amcor plc, Waste Connections, Inc. and Drax plc.